luoxiao-xiao/AKG-Omics/README.md

 ## Notes

 - The default scripts are designed to reproduce the paper experiments on a Linux GPU server.
-- Large datasets, KB files, caches, and trained results are intentionally not included.
 - Do not commit API keys.
 Use environment variables such as `DEEPSEEK_API_KEY` or `KNOWLEDGE_AGENT_LLM_API_KEY`.